-Rio is also an important commercial hub of Brazil.
-Major oil, textile, shipbuilding, pharmaceutical, media and communications companies have a presence in the city, as well as a number of important educational institutions.
 This diversified economy attracts many foreign workers to Rio's shores every year, making it a popular expat destination.
-However, competition for employment is high, and the majority of expats moving to Rio de Janeiro for work have been transferred there as part of a relocation package with their current employer.
+That said, competition for employment is also high.
+The majority of expats moving to Rio de Janeiro for work have been transferred here as part of a relocation package with their current employer.

 Expats moving to Rio with children need not stress about education.
-There are a number of international schools in the city.
+There are several international schools in the city.
 It's also essential for expats living in Rio to be covered by a comprehensive health insurance plan.
-Public healthcare in Rio is underdeveloped and most expats prefer private facilities which offer high-quality healthcare but at a high price.
+Public healthcare in Rio is underdeveloped, with long waiting times for basic and specialist healthcare.
+Most expats prefer private facilities which offer excellent healthcare but at a high price.

 Climate in Rio de Janeiro